Thank you, everyone!

-The Friends of the Avalanche Center works every year to provide over $100K of support, but for the first time in 22 years, we are having to cancel our most important fundraiser, the annual Powder Blast.
-To keep our community safe we have moved this annual gathering online and are reaching out to the community we serve to help us match our sponsors contributions.
+The Friends of the Avalanche Center works every year to provide over $100K of support, but for the first time in 22 years, we needed to cancel our most important fundraiser, the annual Powder Blast.
+To keep our community safe we moved this annual gathering online and reached out to the communities we serve to help us match our sponsors contributions.

 Daily Advisories – which outlines weather forecasts, snowpack, and danger ratings for 8 mountain ranges.

 Live Weather Data – to help you plan your backcountry mission.

 Photos and Videos – outlining field observations from our advisory area exposing real time conditions.

 Incident Reports – detailed accounts of avalanche incidents and fatalities which provide in depth research to understand each case specifics.

 Beacon Checkers at trailheads – we are investing in new stations every year and currently have these installed at 6 trailheads